propertyshelf/ps.plone.realestatefont/README.rst

 IconMagic Font (ps.fonts.iconmagic)
 ===================================

 This is a font of svg based icons.
 It is intended to use with propertyshelfs MLS Developments embedding.
-To make it work you will need to:

 - install product via buildout

-- needed css is activated and font files referenced
+- css is activated and font files referenced

 - demo: utilize the icon css classes as documented in index.html